sabareesh169/Recommender-System/README.md

 All the algorithm classes have Evaluate method which reports the accuracy on leave-one-out test set.

-Further, I plan to inroduce AutoEncoders, RBM and matrix factorization methods as well.
+Further, I plan to introduce AutoEncoders, RBM and matrix factorization methods as well.